-network access server (NAS) client: [NAS client] The client component of a NAS that communicates with the Authentication Server (AS).
+network access server client (NAS client): The client component of a network access server (NAS) that communicates with the Authentication Server (AS).

-next-hop mesh station (STA): [next-hop mesh STA] The next peer mesh STA on the mesh path to the destination mesh STA.
+next-hop mesh station (next-hop mesh STA): The next peer mesh station (STA) on the mesh path to the destination mesh STA.

-non–access point (non-AP) station (STA): [NAS client] A STA that is not contained within an access point (AP).
+non–access point station (non-AP STA): A station (STA) that is not contained within an access point (AP).

-noninfrastructure basic service set (BSS): [noninfrastructure BSS] A BSS that is not an infrastructure BSS.
+noninfrastructure basic service set (noninfrastructure BSS): A BSS that is not an infrastructure BSS.

-non-quality-of-service (non-QoS) access point (AP): [non-QoS AP] An AP that does not support the quality-of-service (QoS) facility.
+non-quality-of-service access point (non-QoS AP): An access point (AP) that does not support the quality-of-service (QoS) facility.

-non-quality-of-service (non-QoS) basic service set (BSS): [non-QoS BSS] A BSS that does not support the quality-of-service (QoS) facility.
+non-quality-of-service basic service set (non-QoS BSS): A basic service set (BSS) that does not support the quality-of-service (QoS) facility.

-non-quality-of-service (non-QoS) station (STA): [non-QoS STA] A STA that does not support the quality-of-service (QoS) facility.
+non-quality-of-service station (non-QoS STA): A station (STA) that does not support the quality-of-service (QoS) facility.

-over-the-air fast basic service set (BSS) transition (FT): [over-the-air fast BSS transition, over-the-air FT] An FT method in which the station (STA) communicates over a wireless medium (WM) link to the target access point (AP).
+over-the-air fast basic service set transition (over-the-air fast BSS transition, over-the-air FT): A fast BSS transition (FT) method in which the station (STA) communicates over a wireless medium (WM) link to the target access point (AP).

-over-the-distribution-system (over-the-DS) fast basic service set (BSS) transition (over-the-DS fast BSS transition, over-the-DS FT): [over-the-DS fast BSS transition, over-the-DS FT] An FT method in which the station (STA) communicates with the target access point (AP) via the current AP.
+over-the-distribution-system fast basic service set transition (over-the-DS fast BSS transition, over-the-DS FT): A fast BSS transition (FT) method in which the station (STA) communicates with the target access point (AP) via the current AP.

-peer mesh station (STA): [peer mesh STA] A mesh STA to which a mesh peering has been established.
+peer mesh station (peer mesh STA): A mesh station (STA) to which a mesh peering has been established.

-peer-to-peer (PTP) link: [PTP link] A station-to-station (STA-to-STA) link between tunneled direct link setup (TDLS) peer STAs in an infrastructure basic service set (BSS) or between STAs in a noninfrastructure
+peer-to-peer link (PTP link): A station-to-station (STA-to-STA) link between tunneled direct link setup (TDLS) peer STAs in an infrastructure basic service set (BSS) or between STAs in a noninfrastructure

 BSS.

-peer-to-peer (P2P) traffic specification (PTP TSPEC): [PTP TSPEC] The quality-of-service (QoS) characteristics of a data flow between non-access point (non-AP) QoS stations (STAs).
+peer-to-peer traffic specification (PTP TSPEC): The quality-of-service (QoS) characteristics of a data flow between non-access point (non-AP) QoS stations (STAs).

-physical layer (PHY) protocol data unit: [PPDU] The unit of data exchanged between PHY entities to provide the PHY data service.
+physical layer protocol data unit (PPDU): The unit of data exchanged between physical layer (PHY) entities to provide the PHY data service.

-portable station (STA): [portable STA] A type of station (STA) that might be moved from location to location, but that uses network communications only while at a fixed location.
+portable station (portable STA): A type of station (STA) that might be moved from location to location, but that uses network communications only while at a fixed location.

-precursor mesh station (STA): [precursor mesh STA] A neighbor peer mesh STA on the mesh path to the destination mesh STA, that identifies the mesh STA as the next-hop mesh STA.
+precursor mesh station (precursor mesh STA): A neighbor peer mesh station (STA) on the mesh path to the destination mesh STA, that identifies the mesh STA as the next-hop mesh STA.

-prioritized quality of service (QoS): [prioritized QoS] The provisioning of service in which the medium access control (MAC) protocol data units (MPDUs) with higher priority are given a preferential treatment over MPDUs with a lower priority.
+prioritized quality of service (prioritized QoS): The provisioning of service in which the medium access control (MAC) protocol data units (MPDUs) with higher priority are given a preferential treatment over MPDUs with a lower priority.

 Prioritized QoS is provided through the enhanced distributed channel access (EDCA) mechanism.

-quality-of-service (QoS) access point (AP): [QoS AP] An AP that supports the QoS facility.
+quality-of-service access point (QoS AP): An access point (AP) that supports the quality-of-service (QoS) facility.

 In IEEE Std 802.11, the functions of a QoS AP are a superset of the functions of a non-QoS AP, and thus a QoS AP is able to function as a non-QoS AP to non-QoS stations (STAs).

-quality-of-service (QoS) basic service set (BSS): [QoS BSS] A BSS that provides the QoS facility.
+quality-of-service basic service set (QoS BSS): A basic service set (BSS) that provides the quality-of-service (QoS) facility.
 An infrastructure QoS BSS contains a QoS access point (AP).

-quality-of-service (QoS) facility: [QoS facility] The set of enhanced functions, channel access rules, frame formats, frame exchange sequences and managed objects used to provide parameterized and prioritized QoS.
+quality-of-service facility (QoS facility): The set of enhanced functions, channel access rules, frame formats, frame exchange sequences and managed objects used to provide parameterized and prioritized quality-of-service (QoS).

-quality-of-service (QoS) independent basic service set (IBSS): [QoS IBSS] An IBSS in which one or more of its stations (STAs) support the QoS facility.
+quality-of-service independent basic service set (QoS IBSS): An independent basic service set (IBSS) in which one or more of its stations (STAs) support the quality-of-service (QoS) facility.